jayqi/mirrulations-hive-partitioned-parquet/README.md

 ## Some notes about future production implementation

-- Some kind of batch job will be needed to continually transform new data from the JSON format into the Hive-partitioned parquet data store.
+- Some kind of batch job will be needed to continually transform new data from the JSON format into the Hive-partitioned Parquet data lake.
 - There are a few different strategies for implementing the transformation job:
     - Distributed processing systems like AWS Glue+AWS Athena or Spark support writing out data both in Parquet and with Hive-partitioning.
 They can process large datasets quickly through parallelization and a large amount of compute.
     - You could also do it in a more DIY manner using something like DuckDB, which is what this demo used.
 If this is slow, you'd need to parallelize it and distribute it yourself.